-Remaining places will be allocated to children living outside the Anglican Deaneries of Harrogate and Ripon according to the points scored for church attendance (see Appendix 1).
+Any remaining places will be allocated to children living outside the Anglican Deaneries of Harrogate and Ripon who regularly attend a place of worship ranked according to the points scored for church attendance.
+Points are awarded on the same basis as for Foundation Places (see Appendix 1).
 Where there is a need to differentiate between applications with the same points score, priority will be determined by geographic proximity to the school, by the nearest route, according to the NYCC electronic measuring system.